-If unstable soils are encountered during proofrolling of the pavement subgrade, a geogrid soil reinforcement product may be utilized to minimize undercutting or stabilization of soft soils.
+A geogrid soil reinforcement product may be utilized to minimize undercutting or chemical stabilization of soft soils, if encountered during proofrolling, in the pavement areas.
+The type and usability of a geogrid will depend on the severity of the unstable soils.
 If desirable, SITE Engineering should be contacted to provide alternative pavement sections which include the placement of geogrid reinforcement.